 The cookie program creates entrepreneurs!
-Did you know that the Girl Scout Cookie Program is the largest girl-led business in the world, selling millions of cookie packages nationally?!
+Did you know that the Girl Scout Cookie Program is the largest girlled entrepreneurial program in the world, selling millions of cookie packages nationally?!
 The cookie program teaches millions of girls how to run a successful business every year.